tomyaacov/BPpyEvaluation/README.md

 python3 main.py dining_philosophers2 3 1 1
 ```

-The data in Table 3 concerning BPpy can be obtained by running scripts (**this may take multiple days and may require additional resources**):
+The data in Table 3 concerning BPpy can be obtained by running the following scripts using the `bash` command (**this may take multiple days and may require additional resources**):
 * `scripts/bounded.sh` - the script will create a csv file `run_all_bppy_bounded_output.csv` with the results of the time and memory of BPpy's bounded model checking.
 * `scripts/unbounded.sh` - the script will create a csv file `run_all_bppy_unbounded_output.csv` with the results of the time and memory of BPpy's unbounded model checking.